How to Create a Restaurant Audit Checklist for Compliance

 Your staff must be properly trained and certified to handle food safely and respond to emergencies.
 The following checks make sure everyone is up to speed:

-• Staff food safety training: Verify that all staff have up-to-date food handling and safety certifications.
+- Staff food safety training: Verify that all staff follow food safety practices through regular audits.
+You should also check if they have the necessary food safety certifications.

 FAQs About Restaurant Audit Checklist